Our Projects

 “You cannot un-educate the person who has learned to read.
 You cannot humiliate the person who feels pride.
 You cannot oppress the people who are not afraid anymore. – César Chávez

 Want to grow your own food at home?
 The Springfield Food Policy Council believes that everyone who wants to grow their own food should have the support they need to do so.
-To help make this possible, we install raised-bed and container gardens through our Liberation Garden initiative.
+To help make this possible, we installed raised-bed and container gardens through our Liberation Garden initiative.

 ¿Quiere cultivar su propia comida en casa?
 El Consejo de Política Alimentaria de Springfield cree que todos los que quieran cultivar sus propios alimentos deben tener el apoyo que necesitan para hacerlo.
 Para ayudar a que esto sea posible, instalamos jardines de contenedores y camas elevadas a través de nuestra iniciativa Liberation Garden.